LassoSoft/LassoGuide/lasso_guide_source/operations/encryption.rst

    securely and decrypted later.

 MD5
-   This is a one-way encryption algorithm that is often used for passwords.
+   This is a one-way encryption algorithm that is often used to verify file integrity.
+MD5 is generally considered unsuitably weak for security purposes.
-   There is no way to decrypt data which has been encrypted using MD5.

 SHA1
    This is a one-way encryption algorithm that is often used for passwords.
-   There is no way to decrypt data which has been encrypted using SHA.
+   There is no way to decrypt data which has been encrypted using SHA1.

 .. method:: encrypt_blowfish(plaintext, -seed::string)

-   Encrypts a string using an industry standard BlowFish algorithm.
+   Encrypts a string using an industry-standard BlowFish algorithm.
 Accepts two parameters, a string to be encrypted and a ``-seed`` keyword with the key or password for the encryption.
 It returns an encrypted bytes object.

    The BlowFish methods are not binary-safe.
 The output of the tag will be truncated after the first null character.
-It is necessary to use ``encode_base64``, ``encode_hex``, or ``encode_utf8`` prior to encrypting data that might contain binary characters using these methods.
+It is necessary to use `encode_base64`, `encode_hex`, or `encode_utf8` prior to encrypting data that might contain binary characters using these methods.

-.. method:: decrypt_blowfish(cyphertext, -seed::string)
+.. method:: decrypt_blowfish(ciphertext, -seed::string)

    Decrypts a string encrypted using the industry standard BlowFish algorithm.
    Accepts two parameters, a string to be decrypted and a ``-seed`` keyword parameter with the key or password for the decryption.
 Returns a decrypted bytes object.

 .. method:: encrypt_md5(data::bytes)::string
 .. method:: encrypt_md5(data::any)::string

    Encrypts a string using the one-way MD5 hash algorithm.
 Accepts one parameter, the data to be encrypted.
-Returns a fixed size hash value in hexadecimal which cannot be decrypted.
+Returns a fixed-size hash value in hexadecimal.

 .. method:: encrypt_hmac(\
       -password, \